captivationsoftware/react-sticky/README.md

 </Sticky>
 ```

-#### stickyTopOffset
-If you have sticky top menu and you want to set current component sticked top offset

-Note:
-For more information on the style object see <http://facebook.github.io/react/tips/inline-styles.html>

 #### stickyClass
 You can also specify a class name ('sticky' by default) to be applied when the element becomes sticky: